Michael Parker (politician)

 Paul Michael Parker (born October 31, 1949) is an American businessman and politician from the U.S. state of Mississippi.
-He served in Congress as a member of the Democratic Party and, later, the Republican Party.
+From 1989 to 1999, he served five terms in Congress as a member of the Democratic Party and, later, the Republican Party.

+In 1999, he was the Republican nominee for Governor of Mississippi.
+He was defeated in a tight election that was decided by the Mississippi House of Representatives.
 He later served as Assistant Secretary of the U.S. Army, with authority over the U.S. Army Corps of Engineers.

 Biography

 Parker was born in Laurel, Mississippi and he graduated from William Carey College with a BA in English in 1970.
 Before entering politics, Parker owned and operated a funeral home business, insurance companies, land and timber companies, and a sand, clay and gravel business.
 Parker was elected to the House of Representatives as a Democrat in 1988 following a hard-fought primary with a wide field of contenders.
 The district included Jackson, Vicksburg, Natchez, McComb, and Brookhaven.

 Party switch

 As a Democratic congressman, Parker wore his party ties very loosely.
 His voting record was conservative even by Mississippi Democratic standards.
 During Parker's successful 1992 general election campaign, he did not endorse Democratic Presidential candidate Bill Clinton.
 After his re-election in November 1994, Parker voted 'Present' in the election for Speaker of the House in 1995 instead of voting for the House Democratic leader Richard Gephardt.

 On November 10, 1995, Parker joined the Republican Party.
 Although his district was almost 40 percent African-American—one of the highest percentages for a Republican-held district—Parker was reelected with little difficulty in 1996.
 He did not run for re-election in 1998 in order to focus on his bid for Governor of Mississippi.